pleiszenburg/bewegung/docs/getting_started.rst

 Working with Time
 -----------------

-Describing time within a videos is handled by special ``Time`` objects.
+Describing time within a videos is handled by special :class:`bewegung.Time` objects.
 They encapsulate two representations of time: An *index* representing a frame number and an actual *time in seconds*.
 The conversion between the two depends on the *frames per second* (*fps*).
-A lot of basic arithmetic is implemented for ``Time`` objects.
+A lot of basic arithmetic is implemented for :class:`bewegung.Time` objects.

 .. code:: ipython